systemd/mkosi/mkosi.md

   image.
 The *development* image is used to build the project in the current working directory (the *source* tree).
 For that the whole directory is copied into the image, along with the `mkosi.build` script.
-The script is then invoked inside the image (via `systemd-nspawn`), with `$SRCDIR` pointing to the *source* tree. `$DESTDIR` points to a directory where the script should place any files generated it would like to end up in the *final* image.
+The script is then invoked inside the image, with `$SRCDIR` pointing to the *source* tree. `$DESTDIR` points to a directory where the script should place any files generated it would like to end up in the *final* image.
 Note that `make`/`automake`/`meson` based build systems generally honor `$DESTDIR`, thus making it very natural to build *source* trees from the build script.
 After the *development* image was built and the build script ran inside of it, it is removed again.
 After that the *final* image is built, without any *source* tree or build script copied in.
 However, this time the contents of `$DESTDIR` are added into the image.